CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-2.md

 The JS alert box tells us the number of layers by returning `layers.length`.
 As mentioned before, `layers` is an array where `layers[0]` is the base map, and `layers[1]` contains all the data sublayers of a visualization created in the CartoDB Editor.

 Grab the [template]({{site.baseurl}}/t/03-cartodbjs-ground-up/lesson-2/CartoDB-js-lesson2-template.html), copy and paste the code for createVis, and save your file as `lesson-2-ondone.html`.
-If you prefer JS Fiddle, check out the demo [here](http://jsfiddle.net/gh/get/library/pure/CartoDB/academy/tree/master/t/03-cartodbjs-ground-up/lesson-2/jsfiddle_demo_ondone).
+If you prefer jsFiddle, check out the demo [here](http://jsfiddle.net/gh/get/library/pure/CartoDB/academy/tree/master/t/03-cartodbjs-ground-up/lesson-2/jsfiddle_demo_ondone).

-**Tip:** Don't forget that the code blocks we're working with should be within the following construct so your map code will run once your window has loaded.
+**Tip:** Don't forget that the code blocks we're working with should be within the following event handler so your map code will run once all the DOM elements and other assets have loaded.

 {% highlight javascript %}
 window.onload = function() {